-Under section 38 of the Employment and Skill Development Law 2013, an employer who fails to sign an employment agreement with its employee can be sentenced to imprisonment for up to six months, and/or a fine, or.
+Under section 38 of the Employment and Skill Development Law 2013, an employer who fails to sign an employment agreement with its employee can be sentenced to imprisonment for up to six months, subject to a fine, or both.
 Further, employment contracts which are not registered with the labour department may be declared void.